 The Paton Hawksley Star Analyser 100 (SA-100) was designed specifically for amateur astronomical spectroscopy.
 It can be mounted on your telescope just like any other 1.25″ filter.
 It’s is easy to use, and works with most cameras.
 Capturing the spectrum of a star is easy!
 Use our grating, a DSLR or small telescope, and our award-winning software.
-See some exciting examples of what you can do: link.

 Below is a real-time view of spectrum of Vega made with a Star Analyser, an 8″ SCT and a $50 webcam.
 The observing location was 4 miles from the center of a large metropolitan city.
 This spectrum was displayed in real-time with our RSpec software.
 The red line is an intensity graph of the star’s spectrum.
 The blue calibration lines show where we’d expect to see dips due to the star’s Hydrogen absorbing light.
 Notice red curve has dips exactly where the blue lines predict:

 With a diffraction grating like the Star Analyser, you can:

 - detect Neptune’s methane atmosphere.

 - determine any star’s OBAFGKM star-type and temperature from its spectra curve.

 - identify the composition of a star or nebula from its emission and absorption lines

 - detect the red-shift of a distant quasar!